Research

 “Ethnonationalism for Them, Multinationality for Us”: Domestic Adoption of International Radical Right Rhetoric by the Russian Regime

-• Looking at domestic propaganda, explores how the Russian regime selectively adopts radical right rhetoric for Western European and American contexts while maintaining a moderate stance on ethnic diversity for domestic contexts.
+Looking at domestic propaganda, argues that the Russian regime adopted ethnonationalist stances on ethnic minorities in Western Europe and North America (e.g., Black people) while maintaining a tolerant stance on ethnic diversity for domestic contexts (e.g., Tajik immigrants).

-• Uses frequency and sentiment analysis of over 25000 hour-long transcripts from major propaganda TV shows between 2017 and July 2024.
+Uses frequency and sentiment analysis of a new dataset with over 25000 hour-long transcripts from major propaganda TV shows between 2017 and July 2024.

-• Compares patterns of adoption of radical right media by platform type (television talk shows, television news, presidental and Duma speeches, pro-regime Telegram).
+Using large textual datasets, contrasts the patterns of adoption of radical right rhetoric by platform type: television talk shows, television news, presidential and Duma speeches, and pro-regime Telegram.

 Does the Discrepant Use of International Radical Right Rhetoric by the Russian Regime Provoke or Pacify the Opposition?

-• Compares official rhetoric to the rhetoric of diverse ideological strands of the opposition, ranging from social liberals to anti-immigrant far-right to pro-empire right.
+Compares official rhetoric to the rhetoric of diverse ideological strands of the opposition, ranging from conventional liberals and progressives to anti-immigrant far-right and pro-empire right.

 Publications